Azure Data Factory and UbiOps Integration¶

 How does it work?¶

-Give your new token a name, save the token in safe place and assign the following roles to the token: project editor and blob admin.
-These roles can be assigned on project level.
+Give your new token a name, save the token in safe place and assign the following role to the token: project editor.
+This role can be assigned on project level.

 Step 2: Download the azure-data-factory folder and open pipeline_creation.ipynb in the azure-data-factory folder.
 In the notebook you will find a space to enter your API token and the name of your project in UbiOps.
 Paste the saved API token in the notebook in the indicated spot and enter the name of the project in your UbiOps environment.
 This project name can be found in the top of your screen in the WebApp.
 In the image in step 1 the project name is scikit-example.
 Run the Jupyter notebook pipeline_creation.ipynb and the pipeline will be automatically deployed to your UbiOps environment!